Leverett House: History

 Renowned biologist John E. Dowling and his wife Judith were appointed as the sixth Co-Masters of Leverett House in 1981 and served until 1998.

 The seventh Faculty Deans, Howard Georgi and his wife Ann, were appointed in 1998 and served until 2018.
-Their two-decade tenure established them as some of the most beloved House Deans during that time; they formed a key part of the House's social fabric and were highly regarded amongst their peers for their dedication towards and building of the Leverett community.
-Howard and Ann, more commonly known as Chief and Coach respectively, were particularly beloved for their house pride, their dogs, their popular Not-Just-Sherry Hour weekly receptions, and their fresh-baked monkey bread, a delicious cinnamon-flavored treat popular among Leverett students.
+Known within the House community as "Chief" and "Coach," their two-decade tenure included traditions such as hosting weekly "Not-Just-Sherry Hour" receptions, serving fresh-baked monkey bread, and keeping dogs in the residence.

 Brian D. Farrell and Irina Ferreras de la Maza were appointed as the eighth Faculty Deans in 2018.
 Farrell is a professor of biology and curator of entomology at the Museum of Comparative Zoology.
 Ferreras is a curatorial assistant at the Harvard University Herbaria.

 The House's leadership in the mid- to late-2010s proved fraught and controversial.
 During Farrell's and Ferreras' time as Faculty Deans, they began initiatives to bring to the House an appreciation of art and nature.
 Tapping into their personal interests and areas of expertise, the Deans invited Brazilian artist Oscar Araripe to exhibit his works and began hosting nature walks for students.
 However, many students perceived these events as infrequent, unappealing, and inadequate; as a result, they received criticism for their perceived refusal to address student concerns and a perceived lack of dedication to the house.
 This, accompanied by their abandonment of the long-cherished house traditions established by the Georgis, led to a contentious house atmosphere.
 Farrell and Ferreras announced their departure following the 2022 academic year.
-This period coincided with the tenure of the similarly-controversial Bilal A. Malik's tenure as Resident Dean.
-Due to ongoing dissatisfaction with Malik's lack of attentiveness towards student needs and concerns, his selective enforcement of House rules against students and tutors, and his perceived spirit of animosity towards undergraduate students, Malik ultimately departed early in the Fall Semester of 2019 under the pretext of living closer to his family.
+This period coincided with Bilal A. Malik's tenure as Resident Dean.
+Malik ultimately departed early in the Fall Semester of 2019.

 Eileen Reynolds and Daniel Deschler currently lead the house as faculty deans.